-STATEMENT OF REYNOLDS FARLEY, PH.D., PROFESSOR OF SO-CIOLOGY AND RESEARCH SCIENTIST, POPULATION STUDIES CENTER, UNIVERSITY OF MICHIGAN, AND VISITING SCHOL-AR, RUSSELL SAGE FOUNDATION, NEW YORK, NY stantial shift from the 5 percent figure of 50 years ago.
+STATEMENT OF REYNOLDS FARLEY, PH.D., PROFESSOR OF SO-CIOLOGY AND RESEARCH SCIENTIST, POPULATION STUDIES CENTER, UNIVERSITY OF MICHIGAN, AND VISITING SCHOL-AR, RUSSELL SAGE FOUNDATION, NEW YORK, NY

 Dr. FARLEY.
 Thank you very much, Senator Moynihan.
 It is a pleasure to be here.
 I appreciate the opportunity to discuss these extremely important issues.